Podia vs Thinkific 2023 Comparison: Which Tools Is Better For You?

 - Which tool is best overall if you want to sell online courses?

 These are just a few of the areas I’ll cover in this in-depth Pddia vs Thinkific breakdown.

 Let’s get started…

 Key Features They Both Have in Common: Comparison

 Podia and Thinkific offer a perfect platform for launching online courses.

-Both of these online course platforms support course creation, digital downloads and community.
+Both of these online course platforms offer course creation tools, digital downloads and community features.

 They also support content dripping, payment processing through Stripe and Paypal, email communication, multi-step checkout and multiple price options.

 But Thinkific is more of an enterprise level, online course creation and hosting platform suitable for offering courses in a classroom setting.